 - Memory foam – provides excellent pressure relief but very little support.
 The lack of supportiveness of memory foam is not only a problem for back pain but can cause you to feel ‘stuck’ at night.
 Feeling trapped in memory foam is incredibly frustrating for people with upper back and shoulder pain who need the ability to shift seamlessly through the night to avoid pressure buildup.

 - Polyfoam – provides some pressure relief and support.
-Polyfoams are most often used as the support layers of memory foam mattresses, but they can also sometimes used in the comfort layers.
+Polyfoams are often used as the support layers of memory foam mattresses, but they can also sometimes be used in the comfort layers.
 This type of foam is similar to memory foam in terms of ingredients; however, it is slightly more supportive but less comfortable as it is not as pressure relieving.

 Mattress Comfort Layer

 A good step is determining if your current mattress provides the pressure point relief you need.
 Good pressure relief is almost always determined by the bed’s materials used as comfort layers.
 The most common materials are memory foam, latex (natural or synthetic), and combinations like latex with other materials.

 Memory foam is a material that provides pressure point relief for many people suffering from shoulder pain and upper back pain.
 Still, not everybody is comfortable with the potential volatile organic compounds that off-gas from petroleum-based foam.
 This makes natural latex comfort layers an attractive option for people who want to avoid chemical exposure while they sleep.
 If you don’t know the mattress comfort layer your bed uses, it’s easy to do an online search and check to see if your model has one.